China University of Technology: Campuses

 The university is divided into two campuses, which are Taipei Campus and Hsinchu Campus.
 The Taipei Campus spans over an area of 5 hectares and Hsinchu Campus spans over 14 hectares.

 Transportation

 The Taipei campus of the university is accessible within walking distance West from Wanfang Hospital Station of the Taipei Metro.
-The Hsinchu campus of the university is accessible within walking distance South from Beihu Station of the Taiwan Railways.
+The Hsinchu campus of the university is accessible within walking distance South from Beihu Station of Taiwan Railway.